ducnguyen1604/face-detector-webapp-simple-v1/README.md

 # face-detector-webapp-simple-v1
-A Simple Face Detector Webapp
+A Simple Face Detector Webapp using Flask